 Beth opened Believe In Birth in 2001, a year after the birth of her first child.
-At first, she became a Certified Childbirth Educator, through BirthWorks, and an accredited La Leche League Leader.
-In 2002, Beth expanded her birth knowledge by assisting women as a doula, and was trained by ALACE and certified by Doulas of North America (DONA).
+She became a Certified Childbirth Educator, through BirthWorks, and an accredited La Leche League Leader.
+In 2002, Beth became an ALACE trained doula, and was then certified by Doulas of North America (DONA).

 Next, Beth completed Art of Midwifery classes in Media, Pennsylvania and went on to apprentice for two and a half years with the well loved and well known Midwifery Traditions practice.
 This was the key requirement of her training through the North American Registry of Midwives’ Portfolio Evaluation Program and she earned her Certified Professional Midwife (CPM) credential in 2008.

 Today, although she is no longer “babycatching”, she loves to be the Mid-Atlantic Doula Trainer and mentor for Birth Arts International (BAI) and holds trainings in Philadelphia.
-Beth has trained women from all over the country and up and down the east coast for over a decade, and offers private doula trainings for those who wish them as well.
+Beth has trained hundreds of women from all over the country for over a decade, and offers private doula trainings for those who wish them as well.